 Study Abroad Program Overview

-Accelerate your study of Japanese language and learn about Japanese society and culture through immersion in the Japanese Studies Program at Tsuru University (JAST).
+Accelerate your study of Japanese language and learn about Japanese society and culture through immersion in the Japanese Studies Program (JAST) at Tsuru University.

-The Tsuru student body is both regionally and culturally diverse, with students from all over Japan.
+Study abroad at Tsuru offers intermediate to advanced Japanese language study.
+The Tsuru University student body is both regionally and culturally diverse, with students originally from all of Japan.
 The intimate campus size allows you to be actively integrated into Japanese campus life and student clubs.